-I made this diy pvc canopy because my mom has visited us three times since we moved to Miami and everytime she came she complained that there was no place for her to sit in the backyard in the shade so she could drink her morning coffee or watch the kids play.
-At our house in Colorado, she had the same issue with no seating, so I had to make her a little deck furniture set because at the time I didn’t know how to make a backyard pvc canopy.
-I completely understand where she’s coming from because if you’ve ever been to southern Florida, then you know it can easily be a very humid 80° at nine in the morning.
+I made this diy backyard canopy because my mom has visited us three times since we moved to Miami and each time she came she complained that there was no place for her to sit in the backyard in the shade so she could drink her morning coffee or watch the kids play.

 That’s no bueno, so I definitely had to figure how to make backyard shade!